sjiang87/deephyper/README.md

 ---------------------------------------------------------------------
 Note: These instructions are valid for theta.

-Once you have succesfully created the conda environment, we can create job script for running deephyper.
+Once you have succesfully created the conda environment, the following steps decribe how to a create job script for running deephyper.

 First load the conda module on theta